me-io/appium-driver-codeception/README.md

 }
 ```

-### Your First Ios Test
+### Your First iOS Test

-To create your first ios test create a new directory `ios` inside `tests` folder.
-After creating the `android` folder create a new file `FirstIosCest.php` and put the following contents inside of it:
+To create your first iOS test create a new directory `ios` inside `tests` folder.
+After creating the `ios` directory create a new file `FirstIosCest.php` and put the following contents inside of it:

 ```php
 class FirstIosCest